lyy0323/poem_to_pic/README.md

 ## Usage - Show different poems with the same background picture in browser
 1. Modify the parameters in `static/config.json`.
-2. Run `bg.py`, recommended in IDE.
+2. Run `bg.py`E.
 3. Turn to `http://127.0.0.1:5051/<poemID>`, in which `<poemID>` is the number of ID of poem on the website of Sinology Association, SJTU.
 4. You can turn to other poems by modifying the URL.

-## Usage - Import customized pictures
+## Usage - Import customized background pictures
-1. Copy and paste your picture under `static/background`.
+1. Copy and paste your background picture under `static/background`.
+Your picture would be recommended to be vertical.
 2. Modify the `background` parameter in `static/config.json`.